 Steve shared that all pages had already been recognized, but the effort required to extract them from their system exceeded the complexity of recognition within my capabilities.
 Moreover, the overall recognition quality on my end turned out to be quite sufficient for prototype development.

-There are various sources of images available on the various phases of the project.
+There were various sources of images available at different phases of the project.

 def download_file(url, folder):